Chrystalii/CERec/README.md

   ```
    all_embed.data = torch.from_numpy(*your_trained_embedding_file)
   ```
-if you do not wish to use pretaining models, apply xavier on user/item embeddings to initialize embeddings.
+If you do not wish to use pertaining models, apply Xavier on user/item embeddings to initialize embeddings.
 To do so, simply use:
   ```
    nn.init.xavier_uniform_(all_embed) in recommender_agent.py
   ```